Asaveri

 Asaveri (asāvēri) is a rāgam in Carnatic music (musical scale of South Indian classical music).
 It is a janya rāgam (derived scale) from the 8th melakarta scale Hanumatodi.
 It is a janya scale, as it does not have all the seven swaras (musical notes) in the ascending scale, and has a vakra (zigzag) descending scale.

+It is a bhaashaanga ragam, as its avarohanam contains chatushruti rishabham, a swaram foreign to the parent scale of Todi.
 Asaveri is an ancient rāgam, which is mentioned in the Sangita Ratnakara.
 Asaveri resembles Komal Asavari and Asa Todi of Hindustani classical music.
 The Asavari of Hindustani music resembles Natabhairavi of Carnatic music.

 Structure and Lakshana

 Asaveri is an asymmetric, bhashaga rāgam (has foreign notes) that does not contain gandharam and nishadam in the ascending scale.
 It is an audava-vakra-sampurna rāgam (or owdava rāgam, meaning pentatonic ascending scale).
 Its ārohaṇa-avarohaṇa structure (ascending and descending scale) is as follows: